cloud-py-api/nc_py_api/docs/Nextcloud.rst

 Nextcloud
 =========

-The two main classes provided by the library for working with the Nextcloud.
+Two base classes for working with NextCloud.
+The first for working as a client, the second as an application.

 All required functionality is incorporated in them, they contains all other classes required to work with the Nextcloud.